 As a permanent reminder of the winner’s achievement, an essay medal is awarded, together with a cash prize of £400.
 The winning essay will be considered for publication in the annual visual arts issue of Hispanic Research Journal.
 The runner-up may be awarded the ARTES commendation certificate, together with a prize of £100, and an essay so commended may also be considered for publication in Hispanic Research Journal.
 Both prize-winners also receive a year’s free membership to ARTES.

 Essays are submitted by 31st January each year, and are read by the Essay Medal Committee, appointed by ARTES.
 The decision of the Committee shall be final.
-Presentation of the medal is usually made at a special ceremony in London in July the same year, and the result is announced on the ARTES website.
+Presentation of the medal is usually made at a special ceremony in London in Summer of the same year, and the result is announced on the ARTES website.

 2018: Javier Vicente Arenas, a Masters student at the Warburg Institute, for ‘Constructing a “Transmediterranean” Identity: Rodrigo de Borgia’s Italian Angels in Valencia Cathedral (1472-81)’.

 2017: David Cambronero, a MA student at The Courtauld, for ‘Lighting the Great Mosque of Cordoba in the Caliphal Period’.

 2016: Leah McBride, a PhD student at Glasgow University, for ‘‘The grave is only half full; who will help us fill it?’: The Politics of Trauma in Alfredo Jaar’s Rwanda Project‘.

 2015: Rebekah Lee, a PhD student at the University of York, for ‘Catherine of Austria, Queen of Portugal and the Courtly Portrayal of Middle Age’.